xldavidestrada/digitalgarden/content/Resume.md

 ## Engineering Philosophy

 > "Great software is not just about code; it's about people, processes, and solving real problems efficiently."

-- **Leadership**: I believe in servant leadership, empowering teams to take ownership and grow.
-- **Architecture**: I advocate for clean, maintainable architecture that scales with business needs, not just hype.
-- **Quality**: Automated testing and CI/CD are non-negotiable for sustainable delivery.

 <!-- ## Testimonials